Unix domain socket

-A Unix domain socket (UDS), local socket, or inter-process communication (IPC) socket is a communication endpoint for exchanging data between processes executing in the same Unix or Unix-like operating system.
+A Unix domain socket (UDS), also called a local socket or inter-process communication (IPC) socket, is a communication endpoint used for data exchange between processes running on the same Unix or Unix-like operating system.

-The name Unix domain socket refers to the domain argument value AF_UNIX that is passed to the function that creates a socket system resource.
-The same communication domain is also selected by AF_LOCAL.
+The term Unix domain socket refers to the domain argument value AF_UNIX passed to the system call that creates the socket.
+The same communication domain can also be selected with AF_LOCAL.

 Valid type argument values for a UDS are: